hvonck/rockstar/README.md

 ## Well, what's working?

-Well, currently only the base requirements of the language are implemented.
-Full spec of what is implemented later.
-Functions, if statements, loops and comparisons are currently not supported.
-I still need to find a way to nicely implement them.
+Basically everything is working.
+From poetic literal assignment to calling and creating functions.
+Almost the full spec of the Rockstar language is implemented.

+I have put indicators next to all features to specify whether it is implemented or not.

 Also, the program is currently memory leak city.
 Don't worry about it.
 It will be fixed (eventually).

-## Supported features
-You're able to dynamically create variables of different types: `Null, Boolean, Number and String`.
-If a variable has not been initialized yet, it will always be of type `Mysterious`.

-You can increment and decrement a Number variable using the `Build {variable} up` and `Knock {variable} down` keywords.

-You can assign a value to a variable using `put {value} into {variable}` and `{variable} is {value}`.

-You can output the value of a variable using the `say {variable}` syntax.

-And you can read in a variable using the `listen to {variable}` syntax.

-The basic arithmetic that the language supports is also already supported, and it also automatically orders the operations correctly if you try to chain multiple operations together.
-For instance `x / y + z * w` will be executed as `x / y = t1; z * w = t2; t1 + t2 = t3` where t3 is the final result.

-The fancy numbering system is also implemented.
-So, as in the example, this will result in PI.
-`This is ice.
-A life unfulfilled; wakin' everybody up, taking booze and pills`

-And some other things that I probably forgot to mention.
-Check out the example down below, which should use all things currently implemented.

 ## What??
 Generated Song and Artist names?
 Whenever you 'compose' a 'song' (compile a script) a pseudo random song name and artist name will be generated using 100 popular songs and artist from the 1980s.
 The seed for the generation is based on the length of the file, excluding `\n` characters.
 This should be a good boost for morale.

-## The example:
+## The examples:

-The example that is provided with the source code is this:
-It goes over all of the different types of operations that you can currently do with my implementation of rockstar.
+This is the example that I have been using to test if all the different features work.

 ```
+put a lot into timmy
+tommy is nothing

+while tommy is as weak as timmy
+build tommy up
+if tommy is not timmy
+say tommy

+else if tommy is timmy
+shout "they are equal!"

 put all the things that I desire.
 I want and I require. into the raging fire  (create a variable, and assign a number to it generated from a string)
 my last hope is the raging fire                                               (create a variable, and store a previously created variable into it)
 build my hope up                                                              (increment a number variable)
 knock my hope down                                                            (decrement a number variable)
 trust is what's required.
 No matter when, no matter how.                      (create a variabbe, and store a number to it generated from a string, like in the first line)
-a soothing sound is nothing over trust with my hope of nobody                 (arithmetic using proper ordering. it says a/b+c*d which will be executed as a/b=t1, c*d=t2, t1+t2=t3)
+a soothing sound is my last hope over trust with my hope of nobody            (arithmetic using proper ordering. it says a/b+c*d which will be executed as a/b=t1, c*d=t2, t1+t2=t3)
 put lies into these thoughts                                                  (assigning a boolean to a newly created variable)
 what's required is "a break"                                                  (assigning a string to a newly created variable)
 whisper my last hope                                                          (this will output one of the values so you can see the proper result, number)